Why become a Councillor?

 No other role gives you a chance to make such a huge difference to the quality of life of people in your local area and influence the way issues are dealt with locally and across the Stroud District.

-In addition to wanting to make a difference to the District, people may become a Councillor for the following reasons:
+In addition to wanting to make a difference, people may become a Councillor for the following reasons:

 - Having a concern about a specific issue and wanting to do something about it